abhijeet0717/abhijeet0717/README.md

 # Hi there, I'm Abhijeet! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves to explore new technologies and build interesting projects.
+I'm a passionate developer and Competitive Programmer who loves to explore new technologies and build interesting projects.
 Here's a little about me:

 ## 🚀 About Me